emredogan7/bug-localization-by-dnn-and-rvsm/README.md

-# Bug Localization from Bug Reports
+# Bug Localization by Using Bug Reports

 - This study and implementation is adapted from the study [*Bug Localization with Combination of Deep Learning and Information Retrieval*](https://ieeexplore.ieee.org/document/7961519).